ajauwena/Bioinformatics_Projects/Predicting_Insurance_Premium_Charges_With_Machine_Learning/README.md

-# Insurance Premium Charges Prediction: An Exploration and Comparison of Machine Learning Models
+# Predicting Insurance Premium Charges: An Exploration and Comparison of Machine Learning Models

 ## Authors